fivetran/dbt_servicenow/models/docs.md

 {% docs related_incidents %}
 Information about other incidents that are related to the current issue.
 {% enddocs %}

+{% docs problem_related_incidents %}
+Information about other incidents that are related to the current problem.
+{% enddocs %}

 {% docs reopen_count %}